callchain/call-lib-all/README.md

 # call-lib-all

-A JavaScript API for interacting with the CALL Ledger
+A JavaScript API for interacting with the QYBC Ledger

 ### Features

 + Connect to a `call` server from Node.js or a web browser
-+ Listen to events on the CALL Ledger (transaction, ledger, etc.)
++ Listen to events on the QYBC Ledger (transaction, ledger, etc.)
-+ Sign and submit transactions to the CALL Ledger
++ Sign and submit transactions to the QYBC Ledger

 Install `call-lib-all`: